 Abu Talib, uncle of the Prophet Muhammad was also a merchant.
 When he was a child, Abu Talib had invited him to trade.
 That’s why he knows how to trade well and what is needed to get success in trading, such as how to interact, professionalism, honesty, and so forth.

 When the Prophet Muhammad grew up, he thought about how to make ends meet.
 He found no other better way than trading.
 Because he agreed he chose to trade as a way to make ends meet.

-In general, wealthy people at that time gave capital to people who could be trusted and had good knowledge about trade.
-The aim is so that they can both benefits.
+In general, wealthy people at that time gave capital to people who could be trusted and had good knowledge about the trade.
+The aim is so that they can both benefit.
 These two criteria became an advantage for the Prophet Muhammad.
 He fulfills these two criteria because.
 That was proven since he was a child.
 In addition, he is also known as a person who always keeps promises — keeping promises is one of the main things that distinguishes one trader from another.

 The privileges of the Prophet Muhammad made many wealthy people trust him to manage their capital.
-He also often trades to many regions; Sham, Basra, and Yemen, but in Islamic history the famous story was when he traded to Sham.
+He also often trades to many regions; Sham, Basra, and Yemen, but in Islamic history, the famous story was when he traded to Sham.

 The story begins when Khadijah bint Khuwaylid spoke with Nafisah about who was the right person to carry his merchandise.
 After they both spoke, the name of the Prophet Muhammad appeared.
 Previously he had brought merchandise Khadijah bint Khuwaylid to sell at the Habasyah market in Tihama.
 This time she wanted him to sell her merchandise to Sham.

 Khadijah bint Khuwaylid finally told Nafisah to meet with Abu Talib because of the news circulating, that Abu Talib did not want the Prophet Muhammad far from him.
 The aim is to ask his permission.